Wednesday 22 May 1940

 RAF Bomber Command sends 59 planes to attack the advancing Wehrmacht spearhead.

-Battle of the Atlantic: U-37 (Kapitänleutnant Victor Oehrn) sends four torpedoes at 9,494 ton British freighter Dunster Grange south of Ireland.
+Battle of the Atlantic: U-37 (Kapitänleutnant Victor Oehrn) sends four torpedoes at 9,494-ton British freighter Dunster Grange south of Ireland.
 When they all miss, it surfaces to use the deck gun.
 The Dunster Grange is armed, and when the U-boat surfaces, the British ship returns fire.
 The U-boat departs, and the Dunster Grange continues toward Liverpool.

 Convoy OA 153 GF departs from Southend, Convoy OB 153 departs from Liverpool.

 Norway: The British retreat from Mo i Rana north toward the British base at Bodø continues apace, and local commander Colonel Gubbins has difficulty trying to stop it.
 His plan is to man a defensive line at Storjord, 20 miles (32 km) south of the ferry stop at Rognan.
 His Scots Guards troops, though, under Lieutenant Colonel Thomas Byrnand Trappes-Lomax, are in motion toward the north and showing no signs of stopping.
-In fact, Trappes-Lomax is putting his men on requisitioned busses to make the trip faster and easier.
+In fact, Trappes-Lomax is putting his men on requisitioned buses to make the trip faster and easier.
 The German 2d Mountain Division is hot on their heels.
 The bottom line is that the intended line at Storjord becomes a nullity and some other solution must be found.

 The Luftwaffe continues its gradual reinforcement of General Dietl at Narvik, dropping off an additional 63 men there from seaplanes.